-After the initial invitation period, if any funds remain unallocated then other projects on the PPL will be invited in rank order.
+TWDB may invite additional projects to submit if any funds remain unallocated after an initial invitation.
 Applicants may submit a PIF at any time for a project to be considered for inclusion on the amended PPL.
 The new projects will be considered after those on the original PPL list have been invited.
 Amendments to the project lists will undergo a 14-day public review period that will be advertised on the agency website.